7 Popular K-drama Filming Locations You Can Actually Visit In South Korea

 Featured in: Snowdrop, True Beauty, KBS Drama Special: Modern Girl, Men Are Men, When My Love Blooms, Extraordinary You, Abyss, Romance Is A Bonus Book, Age of Youth 2, Age of Youth I, Reply 1994, IRIS (2009), Brilliant Legacy, Over The Rainbow, Truth, Nonstop

-Known as one of the top three prestigious universities of South Korea, of which Parasite director Bong Joon-ho is also an alumnus, Yonsei University is one of the favourites among K-drama makers.
+Known as one of the top three prestigious universities of South Korea, of which Parasite director Bong Joon-ho is also an alumnus, Yonsei University is one of the preferred K-drama filming locations loved by directors.

 Owing to its magnificent architecture, this location is chosen to shoot school and college scenes often.
 A museum built in honour of its founder Horace G Underwood is situated at the Underwood Hall in the Sinchon Campus.